 NOTE: Self-Assessment Library: Insights Into Your Skills, Interests, and Abilities.
 Self-assessment questionnaire handouts will be completed in class in conjunction with the textbook readings.
-Students will record their self-assessment scores and an analysis/interpretation of them on the questionnaires to be submitted to the instructor (or CANVAS) upon completion of the exercise or by the end of the course.
+Students will record their self-assessment scores and an analysis/interpretation of them on the questionnaires to be submitted to the instructor (or CANVAS) upon completion of the exercise or by the end of course.

-NOTE: Individual Research Project: MBA students are required to submit a research paper based upon the subject matter of selected chapter(s) from the textbook reviewing the current research about the chosen subject, summarizing the results, and offering conclusions.
+NOTE: Individual Research Project: Doctoral students (DBA) are required to submit a research paper based upon the subject matter of selected chapter(s) from the textbook reviewing the current research about the chosen subject, summarizing the results, and offering conclusions.
 Needless to say, the research paper should be carefully and thoughtfully well written.
 The format of the research paper must adhere to the APA Publication Manual, available in the L.U. library and on the Lincoln University Website, be documented by proper annotation and referencing and include a bibliography.
-The 12 point font size should be utilized.
-Students will include at the beginning of their essay paper the statement, "I have done my own work and have neither given nor received unauthorized assistance on this work."
 Students will submit the research projects to the instructor (or CANVAS) by the end of the course.
+In addition, a Power Point presentation summarizing the research project to fellow doctoral students and faculty at large will be required at a time and place to be arranged on campus upon conclusion of the course.